dotkernel/dot-annotated-services/README.md

 The annotation `@Inject` is telling the factory to inject the services between curly braces.
 Valid service names should be provided, as registered in the service manager.

-To inject an array value from the service manager, you can use dot notation as below,
+To inject an array value from the service manager, you can use dot notation as below.

 ```php
 use Dot\AnnotatedServices\Annotation\Inject;